EwenG/badigeon/API.md

   - aliases: Alias keywords used while resolving the project resources and its dependencies.
   - excluded-libs: A set of lib symbols to be excluded from the produced directory.
 Only the lib is excluded and not its dependencies.
   - allow-unstable-deps?: A boolean.
 When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
 Default to false.
   - warn-on-resource-conflicts?.
-A boolean.
-When set to true and resource conflicts are found, then a warning is printed to \*err\*.
+A collection of strings or regexps matched against the names of the conflicting resources.
+Matching resources are excluded from the warnings.
+Alternatively, this option can be set to false to disable warnings completly.
+Default to "default-warn-on-resource-conflicts?"

 ## `badigeon.uberjar/find-resource-conflicts`